Vulcan Lies and Errors

 - While being attacked by Klingons during a Tribble infestation, Spock suggests "We could always throw Tribbles at them."
 Captain Kirk replies with "I thought Vulcans didn't have a sense of humor."
 Spock then says "They don't."
 (TAS: "More Tribbles, More Troubles").
 Spock's statement is unlikely to be serious.

 - After Kirk's shirt has the words "Kirk is a Jerk" written on it, laughter erupts and Kirk says "When you all finish laughing, I'd appreciate an explanation."
-Spock then claimed, "I never laugh" (TAS: "The Practical Joker").
+Spock then claims, "I never laugh" (TAS: "The Practical Joker").
 Spock is seem laughing in earlier episodes (TOS: "Plato's Stepchildren", "This Side of Paradise"), albeit not on free will.

 - Spock tells Chekov that there has never been a mutiny on a Starfleet ship (TOS: "The Tholian Web").
 He lies, because he knows very well of Michael Burnham's mutiny on the Shenzhou, for which she was convicted (DIS: "Battle at the Binary Stars").
 But his lie falls under the ban established in DIS: "Such Sweet Sorrow II".